Victory! The end of fossil fuels has begun...

-Brazilians are saying enough is enough to rampant corruption and our movement has played a critical role in cleaning up some of the worst excesses in one of the world’s biggest democracies.
+Brazilians are saying enough is enough to rampant corruption, and the Avaaz movement has played a critical role in beginning to clean up Brazil’s politics.

-First in 2010, it was the hugely successful “Ficha Limpa” Clean Record Law campaign, to bar politicians convicted of crimes from running for office.
-Many said it would never have passed but we threw everything at it with a giant 2 million petition, thousands of phone-calls and advocacy in the room.
-Politicians fought hard to try and kill the bill, but people power prevailed with over 330 candidates for office disqualified because of their amoral conduct.
+First in 2010, it was the hugely successful “Ficha Limpa” campaign, to bar politicians convicted of crimes from running for office.
+Many said it would never pass.
+But we threw everything at it with a giant 2 million petition, thousands of phone-calls and advocacy in the room.
+Politicians fought hard to try and kill the bill, but people power prevailed with over 330 candidates for office disqualified because of their immoral conduct!

 "Avaaz is a great tool for citizens to express their interest.
 Avaaz played an important role pressuring the MPs to move forward with the discussion of this project, ensuring that the draft was approved in the commissions and now to be voted in plenary."